KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

         Set-Location TestDrive:
     }

-This will stage the sample file with sample data between each scenario.
+This will change the working directory to the test drive before each scenario in case something changes it.
 We can also use tags to limit what scenario the `BeforeEachScenario` runs before.

     BeforeEachScenario -Tags DataProcessing  {
         Set-Location TestDrive:
     }

-By specifying a tag, this script will only run for each scenario that has this same tag.
+By specifying a tag, this `BeforeEachScenario` script will only run for each scenario that has this same tag.

 We also have `AfterEachScenario`, `BeforeEachFeature` and `AfterEachFeature` commands that work the same way.
+This lets you set up and tear down where you need to.

 # Manny to one